ljishen/pivpn-docker/README.md

 # PiVPN in Docker Container

+Setting up an VPN server is easy, but we can make it even easier and you can do it within 1 min.
+All the prerequisite is just the docker which has been compatible with the Raspberry Pi for a while.
+If you don't have the docker installed on your little machine, go and check it out [here](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/).

+## Build

 [![Build Status](https://travis-ci.org/ljishen/pivpn-docker.svg?branch=master)](https://travis-ci.org/ljishen/pivpn-docker)

+## Docker Images

 [![](https://images.microbadger.com/badges/version/ljishen/pivpn:amd64.svg)](https://microbadger.com/images/ljishen/pivpn:amd64 "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/image/ljishen/pivpn:amd64.svg)](https://microbadger.com/images/ljishen/pivpn:amd64 "Get your own image badge on microbadger.com")